-- 11. Turn off the Water Heater power switch before draining the water heater tank to avoid damage to the heating element. - 12.
-Drain the water heater by removing the plug from the base of the water heater tank, accessible from the outside of the coach.
+- 12. Turn off the Water Heater power switch before draining the water heater tank to avoid damage to the heating element. - Drain the water heater by removing the plug from the base of the water heater tank, accessible from the outside of the coach.
 (Requires socket and ratchet.)

-Water Heater Drain Plug (Remove with socket)
+Water Heater Drain Plug Remove with socket.

-13. Open the Pressure-Temperature Relief Valve at the top right portion of the tank to prevent air locking in the tank while draining.
+Also open the Pressure-Temperature relief valve at the top right portion of the tank to prevent air locking in the tank while draining.

-Pressure Temperature Relief Valve (Lift handle only when water heater is cold)
+Lift handle only when water heater is cold

-14. Reinstall the water heater drain plug and close the P-T relief valve when drained.
+• Reinstall the water heater drain plug and close the P-T relief valve when drained.